Rodolfo "Rudy" Dickson '15

-In 2014 Roni joined the Alpine Canada Development Team winning the national downhill title in 2014 but then decided to go to the University for the chance to race and go to school at the same time.
-While at Utah Roni and her teammates won the NCAA national championship.
-She completed two years at Utah and is now taking a break from school for the 2017-18 season after qualifying for the Canadian Alpine Ski Team.
-She had her first World Cup start at Lake Louise.
+In 2014 Roni joined the Alpine Canada Development Team winning the national downhill title in 2014 but decided to go to the University of Utah for the chance to race and go to school at the same time.
+At Utah Roni and her teammates won the NCAA national championship and in 2017 she qualified for the Canadian Alpine Ski Team and had her first World Cup start at Lake Louise.
 In 2018 Roni won the 2018 NorAm Championship and competed in the 2018 Olympics and already has some impressive World Cup finishes including 2nd in the Alpine Combined in Crans-Montana and 5th again in the Combined at the 2019 World Championships.

 University Team Members